 Though we may be accustomed to them, there are many forms of packaging that are remarkably bad for the environment.
 Plastic, in particular, is a massive contributor to pollution in our air, land, and water.

 Try to start by erasing all packaging.
-You won’t be able to eliminate it all, but setting the bar as high as it can go is a great start.
+You won’t be able to eliminate it all, but setting the bar as high as possible is a great start.
 And when trying to minimize it, remember the three Rs – reduce, reuse, and recycle.
-Reduce the amount of packaging you use, reuse leftover packaging, and recycle what you can’t reuse.
+Reduce the amount of retail packaging you use, reuse leftover packaging, and recycle what you can’t reuse.

 Overall, it seems that consumers want more sustainability in retail.
 And in retail, when consumers make a demand, businesses are smart to respond.
 And they don’t just expect retailers to make a change – most are happy to help themselves.